QuentiumYT/jd-core/README.md

 JD-Core is a Java decompiler written in Java.

-This is a fork of the original JD-Core project, which is no longer maintained.
+> This is a fork of the original JD-Core project, which is no longer maintained.
 I tried to fix and update dependencies to make it live longer and be useful for the community.
 If you have a good knowledge of Java and want to help, feel free to contribute. 😃

 - Java Decompiler project home page: https://java-decompiler.github.io
 - JD-Core source code: https://github.com/QuentiumYT/jd-core
 - JD-GUI public releases: https://launchpad.net/~quentiumyt/+archive/ubuntu/jd-gui

 ## Description
 JD-Core is a standalone Java library containing the Java decompiler of "Java Decompiler project".
-It support Java 1.1.8 (not tested) Java 8 to Java 21, including Lambda expressions, method references and default methods.
+It support Java 8 to Java 25, including Lambda expressions, method references and default methods.
 JD-Core is the engine of JD-GUI.

 ## How to build JD-Core ?
 ```